-Frames containing an FCS error or having a control field the contents of which is not implemented or inconsistent with those defined in this Specification are called improper frames.
+Frames containing an FCS error or having a control field the contents of which is not implemented or inconsistent with those defined in the present document are called improper frames.
 Improper frames shall be ignored, i.e. the receiving RLP station shall not make any use of their contents.